timovaris/timovaris/cv.md

 ## Summary

 Experienced itc-professional and supervisor with 20+ years of experience in various positions.
-Currently working as a product manager at Visma.
+Currently working as a advisory consultant in Knowit Solutions.

 During my career in software development, I have used various different technologies and design patterns, mostly in OO paradigm.
 In project management and product owner roles I have used both waterfall and agile methodologies.